twitch0001/twitch0001/README.md

 I am very confident with Linux and have been using it for the past 6 years (almost daily for the last 2 years).

 #### Software
-I have experience with: Docker, docker-compose, Prometheus and Grafana with a small with some experience with RabbitMQ .
+I have experience with: Docker, docker-compose, Prometheus and Grafana & some experience with RabbitMQ .
 I am willing to learn Kubernetes or anything else required.

 ### Extra